Junxiao-Zhao/AddressBook/README.md

 ## The Address Book

-This is an address book that keeps track of contacts’ names, phones and their email addresses, as well as supports search and delete processes.
+This is an address book that keeps track of contacts’ names, phones, email addresses, and notes, as well as supports search and delete operations.
+It will also store the contacts on the disk.